jasonbaciulis/javascript-understanding-the-weird-parts/README.md

 `new` keyword creates an object and functions constructors are used for adding properties and methods to that object.

-## 54 - Function Constructors and '.prototype'
+## 54 - Function Constructors and `.prototype`
 `.prototype` is a property that sits in every function in JavaScript but unless you use a function constructor with `new` operator it is never used.
 A `.prototype` is **not** *the* prototype of a function object.
 It is only a prototype of objects created with a `new` keyword.

 It's better to put your methods on the `prototype` to save memory space and it gets shared between all objects.

-## 55 - Dangerous Aside 'new' and functions
+## 55 - Dangerous Aside `new` and functions

 ## 56 - Conceptual Aside Built-In Function Constructors

 ## 57 - Dangerous Aside Built-In Function Constructors 2

-## 58 - Dangerous Aside Arrays and for..in
+## 58 - Dangerous Aside Arrays and `for`..`in`

-## 59 - Object.create and Pure Prototypal Inheritance
+## 59 - `Object.create` and Pure Prototypal Inheritance

 ## 60 - ES6 and Classes

 ## 61 - Initialization
 Large arrays of objects is useful for testing and initialization

-## 62 - 'typeof' , 'instanceof', and Figuring Out What Something Is
+## 62 - `typeof`, `instanceof`, and Figuring Out What Something Is
 typeof returns a type of variable array is returned as an object e instanceof Person - return true if e is down the prototype chain typeof null returns an object - it's a bug

 ## 63 - Strict Mode
 "use strict"; - in this mode you must declare var first to use it.
 In not strict mode if you forget to type var, it will still be created on global object window.
 You can use use strict at the top of the document or at the top of a function to use strict only inside it's execution context

 ## 64 - Learning From Other's Good Code
 Reading good open source code of libraries and apps you're using is valuable way of learning.

 ## 65 - Deep Dive into Source Code jQuery - Part 1
 jQuery has some good code you could borrows for your own projects.
 I has been developed and watched by many developers so it probably has some of the best methods and practices.

 ## 66 - Deep Dive into Source Code jQuery - Part 2

 ## 67 - Deep Dive into Source Code jQuery - Part 3

 ## 68 - Requirements

 ## 69 - Structuring Safe Code

 ## 70 - Our Object and Its Prototype

 ## 71 - Properties and Chainable Methods

 ## 72 - Adding jQuery Support

 ## 73 - Good Commenting

 ## 74 - A Side Note

 ## 76 - TypeScript, ES6, and Transpiled Languages

 ## 77 - Existing and Upcoming Features